Bernard Pesquet

-Bernard Pesquet (March 18, 1922 – May 10, 2009), known as The Landru of Val-d'Oise, was a French serial killer who killed at least six people between 1941 and 1976.
+Bernard Pesquet (18 March 1922 – 10 May 2009), known as The Landru of Val-d'Oise, was a French serial killer who killed at least six people between 1941 and 1976.
 Spending a total of 53 years behind bars, he was sentenced to life imprisonment for the latter murders, dying in prison in 2009.

 Early life

-Bernard Pesquet was born on March 18, 1922, in Heugleville-sur-Scie.
+Bernard Pesquet was born on 18 March 1922, in Heugleville-sur-Scie.
 When his mother died, he was brought up by his maternal grandfather until 1931, after being relentlessly rejected by the latter's partner.

 In 1936, at the age of 14, Bernard Pesquet was sent to boarding school for a period of four months.
 His first job was in a glass factory, but gave up after a year.

 In 1938, at the age of 16, Bernard Pesquet joined his uncle in Rouen to become a cook, but quit his job a month later.

-On September 29, 1939, he was arrested on charges of shoplifting, but was later acquitted.
+On 29 September 1939, he was arrested on charges of shoplifting but was later acquitted.

-On March 18, 1940, his 18th birthday, Bernard Pesquet passed his radio electrician exam.
-He obtained his emancipation then moved into a two-room apartment, 95, rue aux Ours, which he made both his home and his workshop.
-In the district, Pesquet is nicknamed "the little electrician".
+On 18 March 1940, his 18th birthday, Bernard Pesquet passed his radio electrician exam.
+He obtained his emancipation and then moved into a two-room apartment, 95, Rue aux Ours, which he made both his home and his workshop.
+In the district, Pesquet was nicknamed "the little electrician".

 In June 1940, Pesquet was required to work at the German Soldier's Foyer.
-Every morning, a black front-wheel drive comes to pick it up in order to carry out several repairs in the various depots and buildings in the city.
-Bernard Pesquet did his job with the awareness and skill that everyone knows.
-Pesquet, tossed about by events that go beyond him, seemed not to ask himself any questions, so others described him as "mysterious".
-From time to time, Mr. John Anderson comes to see him at his home, under various pretexts.
+Every morning, a black Citroën Traction Avant came to pick him up in order to carry out several repairs in the various depots and buildings in the city.
+Bernard Pesquet did his job with the awareness and skill known by everyone.
+Pesquet, tossed about by events that went beyond him, seemed not to ask himself any questions, so others described him as "mysterious".

-In 1941, at the age 19, Bernard Pesquet met a certain Julien Quibel, a young man in his twenties, who quickly became his lover.
+In 1941, at the age of 19, Bernard Pesquet met a certain Julien Quibel, a young man in his twenties, who quickly became his lover.
 Pesquet later explained that he had discovered that Quibel was a collaborator on the side of the Germans.